mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Ok, very funny," she said.
 "We have a train to catch, so please let us be on our way."

-  Bavle couldn't stop laughing, but moved to a hidden panel in the wall and with an effortless flick of the finger, she activated a switch to the gate motors.
+  A glare shot from Melna's eyes toward the still-laughing Pomri, and she quieted down, dismounting from her saffa and helping Linyu off of Laen.

-  "Oh I've missed your damn face, Pomri.
-Come back when Ara is back."
+  Bavle approached the saffa while she continued with her friend, "Oh I've missed your damn face, Pomri.
+Come back when Ara is back from the dead."

   "I will.
-Just gotta save the world first."
+Just gotta save the world first," she responded.

-  "Just another day for you."

-  Pomri's saffa went in first, but Bavle stopped Melna before she could pass through behind.
+  "Just another day for you," she said with a voice almost motherly.
+"Your saffa will have to stay here, as the city really can't handle such large animals.
+They'll be safe on these wetlands as long as they're well trained.
+And I assume since you made it this far, that won't be an issue?"

+  Melna said, "Yes, of course," remembering to herself how fussy Laen-Laen could get if he wasn't well fed.

+  "Laen," Linyu whispered to him, keeping a tight hold on his front leg.

+  Melna held her patience for hae.
+"He'll be fine here.
+This place is where saffas come from."

+  Linyu moved hae hands to Laen-Laen's neck, and scratched him gently, much to Laen's chagrin, while Melna faced him and said her own kind of goodbye.

+  "Hey Laen.
+We might be gone for a while.
+You should be safe with the other saffa out here.
+Make some friends, ok?"

+  He whooped low, hearing the uncertainty in her tone, but understanding that there were some things that Pangum had to do that weren't so fun.
+She nuzzled him despite his fishy breath and then reached out to Linyu to draw hae away.
+Pomri finished her own quiet goodbye to Giam and then led the two to Bavle, who took them down a ramp to a small group of other saffa perched just outside the gate.

+  "Love you," Linyu whispered to the air which still brought Laen's scent to hae nose.

+  Bavle returned to the Ulu post of the gate and with a few effortless flicks of the finger, she unlocked and opened a thick steel door in the stone just the size of two people.

-  "Now, you two keep a watchful eye.
-All sorts of trouble has been brewing lately."
+  "You three keep a watchful eye," she warned them.
+"All sorts of trouble has been brewing lately."

   "Thank you for letting us know.
-We'll be vigilant," she responded with an unmistakeable kind of sincerity.
+We'll be vigilant," said Melna.
 Her curious eye pulled her focus toward the woman's clothes, catching a glimpse of a healing wound on her chest.

-  "Bavle," she asked passing while underneath the gate.
-"Will you be okay?"

-  Bavle chortled and quickly pulled her clothing tighter around the wound, "Yes I'll be okay.
-It takes more than a few thugs to bother me."

-  Melna bowed in silent respect before bidding farewell to the keeper who had already turned to close the gate.
-Linyu's blind stare lingered on Bavle and thi asked, "She.
-Hurt?"

-  Melna broke her focus to see Linyu staring back up at her.
-Hae blue eyes like flames in the twilight.
-She scratched a bit at hae head and said, "Not for long."
+  Pomri rose an arm to Bavle, who hooked her own around it.
+They stood staring at each other for a moment in solidarity and then loosened their stances to let each other go.
+Following behind Pomri, Melna bowed in silent respect before bidding farewell to the keeper who had already turned to close the gate.
+Linyu's blind stare lingered on Bavle in wonder about her face, her story, or whether thi could trust her.
+But Melna peered into hae blue eyes like flames in the twilight, scratched a bit at hae back and said, "She'll be ok."

 <!-- Merchant's Quarter -->

-  They passed through two giant iron gates and immediately found themselves on a wide pier of a bustling market full of merchants on small ships.
+  The city opened upon a wide pier of a bustling market full of merchants on small ships.
 Their bows curled into large arcs and narrowed to a pillar to hold bobbing brass oil lanterns at their ends.
 To Melna they looked like some sort of firebreathing spirits of the sea, come to join with Rudjanese society.
+Beyond the pier lie a small island upon which a great stone tower was built.
+She paused to take in the view of the golden city she had only been to but a few times.
+The red twilight of this place had always complimented the lanterns, but somehow the dimming of Ara seemed to paint everything with a little bit life.

-  By the time Melna had caught up to Pomri, she had already got off of her saffa and bought some grilled shellfish on a stick to eat.
-She handed Linyu a kebab of hae own and thi showed none of hae usual reluctance to take it.
+  "Hey Linyu, have some of this," yelled Pomri from the side of the pier.
+She had already bought some grilled shellfish on a stick to eat and handed Linyu a kebab of hae own.
+Thi showed none of hae usual reluctance to take it.

   "You'll have to get your own, Melna."

   "I figured you'd say that."

-  Melna dismounted from Laen-Laen, careful not to disrupt Linyu, and approached a row of merchants selling a myriad of items.
+  She approached a row of merchants selling a myriad of items from the sea or the wetlands.

   One called out to her, "Aye aren't you a beauty.
 A girl like you could use a pearl or two."

-  If she were just a few Na'to younger, she might have given in to such an idea, but she knew that she was old enough not to be called a girl, and just young enough to bask alone in the empty compliment.
+  If she were just a few Na'to younger, she might have given in to such an idea, yet she knew that she was well old enough not to be called a girl, and just young enough to bask alone in the empty compliment.

-  "Do saffa eat fish?"
-She asked a fisher.
+  She approached a fisher and asked, "Do you have paddlebreads?"

   Thi replied, "Aye.
-They'll eat just about anything in my experience."
+Make 'em fresh too."

-  "I'll have two of whatever you suggest, and four paddlebreads."
+  "I'll have four of those and two of whatever fish you suggest."

   "Alright then.
-Two semah," thi reached for two red fish that were nearly the size of hae arms.
+Two semah," thi reached for two red fish that were the size of hae hands.
 "Do you want them cooked?"

-  She thought it best to be safe, "Yes, please."
+  "Yes, please."

   The merchant set the fish onto a large pipe behind hae that looked to be part of the city itself.
 Surprisingly, the fish started to sizzle right when they hit the metal.
-Thi also pulled out four small balls of dough and set them on a counter.
-Carefully, she rolled them out flat with the handle of a short boat paddle, and then used the round blade to move the bread to another part of the hot pipe.
+From a clay pot, thi also pulled out four small balls of dough and set them on a counter.
+With methodical and skillful hands, she rolled them out flat with the round handle of a short boat paddle, and then used the smooth flat blade to move the bread to the hot pipe as well.

-  "That will be 90," thi said, wiping hae hands on hae kelp apron.
+  "That will be 90," thi said, wiping hae hands on hae apron.

-  Melna paused in confusion and then, recalling that she was no longer in the share community of Heiko, rummaged in her bag for two 50 coins and handed them over.
+  Melna paused in confusion and then, recalling that she was no longer within the communal economic zone of Heiko, rummaged in her bag for two 50 coins and handed them over.

   "Keep the extra," she said.